 Provide participants with knowledge on forages- and beef-related topics and with tools to disseminate that knowledge and replicate Extension demonstrations to facilitate understanding of concepts.

-A 2-day training was held with an audience (n=75) consistinging of Extension agents, educators, and professionals associated with agricultural institutions from Alabama, Florida, Georgia, Louisiana, North Carolina, South Carolina, and Tennessee.
+In 2022, a 2-day training was held with an audience (n=75) consistinging of Extension agents, educators, and professionals associated with agricultural institutions from Alabama, Florida, Georgia, Louisiana, North Carolina, South Carolina, and Tennessee.
 We had Dr. Don Ball as the keynote speaker of this event and he shared his experience and advice for agents to succeed in their programs.
 The first day of the training was designed to be inside the classroom with several talks on a wide variety of topics, and the second day was just hands-on demonstrations on the field.
 The focus was heavy to provide tools to the educators to replicate content and think outside the box on how to explain complex concepts and deepen their knowledge as well.
 We had a roundtable of more experienced agents that shared their experiences with the audience on a variety of subjects, including the development of the program, accessing clientele, and measuring impact.

-Surveys regarding the training held on April 11-12 are still been compiled, but, participants gave high ratings for the event and the coursework associated (book).
+In 2022, surveys regarding the training held on April 11-12 are still been compiled, but, participants gave high ratings for the event and the coursework associated (book).
 The majority of participants are requested to have hours of professional development activities logged in and the majority of respondents appreciated the opportunity to be able to participate in an event that was designed for them - how they could teach the content to their clientele.
 Thus, the majority of participants have requested that this event has continuity and alternate locations in coming years so they can get to learn about specificities of forage systems in different locations and are exposed to new concepts as well.
 Networking was a special component of this training since we had several specialists from land-grant Universities and Extension professionals from different systems and institutions coming together throughout the Southeast region.
 This was an unique opportunity for professionals from all levels of their careers since we were able to cover from basics to advanced aspects and provide them with coursework, curriculum and additional publications to support their program and development.